JUwera/bank-marketing-classification/README.md

 * **Version Control:** GitHub

 ## Experimental Framework
-The machine learning pipeline was designed using a standalone Jupyter Notebook framework and evaluates the following model architectures:
+The machine learning pipeline was designed using a Jupyter Notebook framework and evaluates the following model architectures:
 * **Logistic Regression:** Implemented with balanced class weights as a continuous probability baseline.
 * **Decision Tree Classifier:** Built to monitor baseline hierarchical branching and overfitting tendencies on dense datasets.
 * **Random Forest Classifier:** Developed as the primary ensemble learning engine using automated bootstrap sample bagging.